Application Checklist

 Name the file: 2025-01-20_MyProject_TFCFSAppBudget

-If you have a current sample or trailer, what should reviewers be looking for in your sample?
+What should reviewers be looking for in your sample?
 Explain what is present and absent in the sample, and how it will differ as a finished film.
 Describe how it is representative of the intended story, style, subject, or other aspect of the project.
-We encourage applicants not to spend extra resources creating a sample for each individual fund.
+If your sample includes any audio, visual, or text elements generated with AI, please describe how and what tools or technologies you used.
+We encourage applicants not to spend extra resources creating a sample.
 If your current sample is outside of the suggested length requirements, please provide reviewers with the time codes of the portion of the sample that best reflects your intended style and approach (e.g., 3:15-12:15).

-Do you have another fiscal sponsor for this project? (current or previous)
+Do you have another fiscal sponsor for this project?
+If yes, current or previous?
+Name of fiscal sponsor.